Recoskie/JDasm/docs/Machine.md

 <h1>Machine code Introduction.</h1>

-In the <a href="https://recoskie.github.io/J-Disassembly/docs/Basics.html">basics document</a> we discussed the basic primitive data types that processors can work with, and do operations with.
+In the <a href="https://recoskie.github.io/J-Disassembly/docs/Basics.html">basics document</a> we discussed the basic primitive data types that processors can work with and do operations with.

 <br />

-In this document we will discuss basic machine code, and what we actually mean by system architecture.
+In this document, we will discuss basic machine code and what we mean by system architecture.
 Thus what instruction sets are.

 <br />

-When you compare a x86 core from the 80's like the 16 bit Intel 8086 to a modern AMD ryzen.
-The first thought that will most likely will run through your heads is that they run completely different machine code.
+When comparing an x86 core from the '80s like the 16 bit Intel 8086 to a modern AMD ryzen.
+The first thought that will most likely run through your heads is that they run entirely different machine code.

 <br />